solana-labs/interns-codehub/cNft-Governance/README.md

 ### Question
 1. how to get cNFT' collenction.verifird from ReadAPI?
 2. why cast_nft_vote's payer is not the nft_owner but the bench.payer?
+3. how to deal with nft in different tree

 ### Steps to create a goverance (from governance-ui)
 1. Prepare realm configs: ./tools/governance/prepareRealmCreation.ts